 When Recording Applies

-Some property interests pass through instruments that are filed or recorded with a county office, such as real estate deeds or certain trust documents.
-When a disclaimer involves one of these recorded instruments, Arizona allows the disclaimer itself to be recorded in the same way.
+Some property interests pass through instruments that are filed or recorded with a county office.
+Real estate deeds and certain trust documents are common examples.
+When a disclaimer involves one of these recorded instruments, the law allows the disclaimer itself to be recorded the same way.

 If an instrument transferring an interest in or power over property subject to a disclaimer is required or permitted by law to be filed, recorded or registered, the disclaimer may be so filed, recorded or registered.

 A.R.S. § 14-10015Recording is optional, not mandatory.
 The disclaimer is valid whether or not it ends up in the public record.
-But recording serves a practical purpose: it puts the world on notice that the property interest changed hands through a disclaimer rather than a voluntary transfer.
+But recording serves a practical purpose.
+It puts the world on notice that the interest in property changed hands through a disclaimer rather than a voluntary transfer.

 Validity Between the Parties